borisdev/resume/resume.md

 - migrated my team to a microservice paradigm
 - earned a PhD working on human inequality metrics

+## Style

+- excel at cross-silo, ambiguous, high impact problems
+- excel at systems thinking for process innovation
+- enjoy diving into the nuances of the customer's data problem

 ## Job experience

 ### AI Engineer at Intuitive Systems, 2023